How To Read a Tape Measure Accurately + Tips and Tricks

 The Tape

-Specialized home improvement and woodworking versions are usually yellow and have special markings for stud intervals and truss locations. (more on this below)
+Specialized home improvement and woodworking versions are usually yellow and have special markings for stud intervals and truss locations.

 The Case